ninegua/stripe-demo/README.md

 1. Method 1 is less secure because the master key is stored in a canister's heap memory, and if anyone manages to obtain this key, they can forge `stripe-signature` for fake payments.

-2. Method 2 requires canisters making HTTPs outcalls to an [idempotent proxy](https://github.com/ldclabs/idempotent-proxy) that supports IPv6, because api.stripe.com only supports IPv4.
+2. Method 2 requires canisters making HTTPs outcalls to an [idempotent proxy] that supports IPv6, because api.stripe.com only supports IPv4.

 ## Method 1: Stripe notifies canister via a webhook

-## Method 2: Canister pulls Stripe with a checkout session id
+## Method 2: canister calls Stripe to lookup checkout session

 For local deployment: